Beyond Black Friday: How Elastic GigCX Keeps Contact Centres Performing at Peak All Year Long

 Additionally, brand consistency can also be a challenge.
 Remote gig workers may not always meet the expected standards.
 Platforms must address this through algorithm-based performance monitoring, peer reviews, ongoing feedback loops, and targeted retraining for those who fall short.

-However, by recognising potential risks and preparing proactively to prevent them, companies can fully leverage GigCX to deliver high-quality, adaptable, and resilient customer service at scale.
+However, by recognising potential risks and preparing proactively to prevent them, companies can fully leverage GigCX to deliver high-quality, adaptable, and resilient customer service across all touchpoints.

 Outsourcing Customer Service for Holiday Peaks: A Strategic Approach